Get

 Australian Shepherd dog puppy with toy

-Image By: gesango16, Shutterstock
+Image Credit: gesango16, Shutterstock

 4. Be Consistent

 Consistency is important with puppy pads too.
 Create a designated potty area for your dog, and don’t move the pad around the house.
-The more consistent you are about your training — whether it’s potty training or obedience — the more your Aussie will excel.
+The more consistent you are about your training—whether it’s potty training or obedience—the more your Aussie will excel.

 5. Don’t Scold for Mistakes

 One of the mistakes that many new pet owners make is yelling whenever their puppy goes to the bathroom in the wrong spot.
-Scaring or rubbing your dog’s nose in the mess that they made isn’t conducive to helping them understand what they did wrong.
+Scaring them or rubbing your dog’s nose in the mess that they made isn’t conducive to helping them understand what they did wrong.
 In fact, it’s more likely to damage the trust that your new puppy is developing in you.

-Instead of scolding your puppy when they make a mistake, calmly interrupt them and immediately take them outside.
+Instead of scolding your puppy when they make a mistake, calmly interrupt them, and immediately take them outside.
 Once they finish their business outside, remember to praise them.

 Accidents happen and don’t mean your puppy is misbehaving or taking several steps back when you thought that they were mastering their potty training.
 Maybe you waited too long for a potty break, or perhaps your puppy drank more than usual.
-Either way, stay calm and clean up the mess once you’ve corrected the behavior and your puppy has gone to the bathroom in the right place.
+Either way, stay calm, and clean up the mess once you’ve corrected the behavior and your puppy has gone to the bathroom in the right place.

 No matter how hard you try, pets will always leave you cleaning up smells, stains, vomit, hair, and everything in between.
 With the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray, you can advance your clean-up routine!